lmstudio-ai/venvstacks/docs/development/index.rst

 * Update the version in ``pyproject.toml`` to remove the pre-release suffix
 * Run ``scriv collect`` to update ``CHANGELOG.rst``
+* Review and edit the contents of ``CHANGELOG.rst``, including updating the Sphinx anchor labels as appropriate for the release
 * Commit and push the updated version number and collected change log updates
 * Check the updated docs after the PR has been merged